zverok/the_schema_is/README.md

   BaseClass: OurOwnBase
 ```

-Note that Rubocop allows per-folder settings out of the box, which allows TheSchemaIs, even at the tender version of 0.0.3, to support complicated configurations with multiple databases and engines.
+Note that Rubocop allows per-folder settings out of the box, which allows TheSchemaIs to support complicated configurations with multiple databases and engines.

 For example, consider your models are split into `app/models/users/` and `app/models/products` which are stored in the different databases, then you probably have different schemas and base classes for them.
 So, to configure it properly, you might want to do in `app/models/users/.rubocop.yml`: